 The CWEB and CWEL programs have been administered by the School of Social Work at the University of Pittsburgh since their inception in 2001 and 1995, respectively.
 Part III-A of the Project Description and Implementation provides background information.
-In addition to providing undergraduate and graduate level social work degree programs on both a full-time and part-time basis, the School of Social Work provides academic and curriculum support for the other 13 undergraduate universities and 11 graduate schools eligible to participate in the CWEB and CWEL programs.
-The total number of participating school programs is 16, with 4 schools at the undergraduate level only, 10 university programs enrolling both undergraduate and graduate students, and 2 programs at the graduate level only.
+In addition to providing undergraduate and graduate level social work degree programs on both a full-time and part-time basis, the School of Social Work provides academic and curriculum support for the other 14 undergraduate universities and 11 graduate schools eligible to participate in the CWEB and CWEL programs.
+The total number of participating school programs is 17 with 5 schools at the undergraduate level only, 10 university programs enrolling both undergraduate and graduate students, and two programs at the graduate level only.
+A recent addition was East Stroudsburg University who joined the CWEB school consortium in the 2018-2019 academic year.